krateoplatformops/oasgen-provider/README.md

 ### Architecture
 ![Generator Architecture Image](_diagram/generator.png "Generator Architecture")

-## API Endpoints Requirements

-1. Field Naming Consistency:
-   - Field names must be consistent across all actions (`create`, `update`, `findby`, `get`, `delete`).

-2. Response Consistency with Custom Resource Definition (CRD):
-   - The responses of the endpoints must be consistent with the fields in the Custom Resource Definition (CRD).
-   - Specifically, the responses of the GET (`get` action) and LIST (`findby` action) APIs should contain at least all the fields present in the CRD specification (authentication references should not be excluded from these responses).

 ## Getting Started

 1. **Prepare OAS Definition:** Begin by creating or obtaining an OAS 3.0+ specification that outlines the API and resources you intend to manage within Kubernetes.
 For the purpose of this guide, our objective is to generate a controller and the Custom Resource Definition (CRD) needed to manage (observe, create, update, delete) a resource of type GitRepository on Azure DevOps.
 The initial step involves locating the OAS Specification file that describes the APIs for GitRepository resources.
 You can find the Git repository OAS 2 Specification [here](https://github.com/MicrosoftDocs/vsts-rest-api-specs/blob/master/specification/git/7.0/git.json).
 Please note that in this scenario, the specification is in version 2, whereas oasgen-provider necessitates OAS at version 3.0+.
 Refer to [the instructions](#how-to-converto-oas2-to-oas3) on how to convert OAS 2 to OAS 3.0+.
 For your convenience, you can view the converted and corrected OAS 3.0+ specification for GitRepository at [this](https://github.com/krateoplatformops/azuredevops-oas3/blob/main/git/git-new.yaml) link.